Which came first, the chicken or the egg? Word Count: 990

 Later that night as Bill is lost in his slumberous dreamland, a flash of bright light appears in the barn only inches away from the concoction that Bill had started building.
-There stood in the midst of the barn a 40 year old Bill and robo-Einstein.
+There stood in the midst of the barn a 40-year-old Bill and robo-Einstein.

 Me-ow, cried robo-Einstein in his robotic cat voice.

 “I know, buddy.
 You are right.
 I will discover this eventually.
 But if I can just prevent the unforgettable events of high school that still torture me to this day from ever happening, the world will be a better place.
-I am just going to help myself along a little.
+I am just going to help myself along with a little.
 After all, I was only missing one key component to actually make the machine work 15 years earlier.”

 Letting out a low metallic growl, robo-Einstein walked away disapprovingly.